perpetualtoday/perpetualtoday.github.io/content/post/meet-lyrebirds-birds-that-can-mimic-all-kinds-of-sound.md

 title = "SARS-CoV-2: The 30-kilobyte File That Vitiated the World"

 +++
-**Did you know that SARS-CoV-2's RNA sequence is only 8 kilobytes big?** Let's put that into perspective.
+**Did you know that SARS-CoV-2's RNA sequence is approximately only 30 kilobytes big?** Let's put that into perspective.

 \[TO DO: GRAPHIC\]